5 Rules of Strength Training for Cyclists & Triathletes

-Here are 5 rules to follow as you hit the weights again
+Here are 5 rules to follow when you hit the weights

 As endurance athletes we’ve come to expect, or taught ourselves and others, that a “good workout” means that you’ve gone 100% and given every last drop of your effort to that workout.
-However, when it comes to strength training, this is the biggest ingredient in pushing you to an injury in the weight room.
+While this is true for much of our interval work on the bike, when it comes to strength training, this is the biggest mistake made that ends up pushing you to an injury in the weight room.

 I’ve heard it year after year since I began coaching cyclists and triathletes in strength training:

-• Oh I tried that, but I’m too sore to train my bike/swim/run, so I dropped it
+- Oh I tried strength training, but it makes me too sore to train my bike/swim/run, so I dropped it

 Be smart.
-Start with 2-4 weeks of little to no weight for the movements, looking to begin to fire muscles that you dont really use in your sport.
-These movements include side to side movements such as side lying straight leg raise, as well as dynamic warmup movements that open up your shoulders and upper back, such as the Side lying windmill with Foam roller.
+Start with 2-4 weeks of little to no weight for the movements, looking to begin to fire up (“activate”) muscles that you don’t really use in your sport.
+These movements include side to side movements such as Side Lunge Cross Connect, as well as dynamic warmup movements that open up your shoulders and upper back, such as the Side lying windmill with Foam roller.

 Rule #2- Don't Forget Rule #1